Tudat/tudat/tutorials/tudatFeatures/mathTools/filters.rst

       - :literal:`measurementMatrixFunction`: a function returning the measurement matrix as a function of time, state and control input
       - :literal:`systemUncertainty`: a matrix defining the uncertainty in modeling of the system
       - :literal:`measurementUncertainty`: a matrix defining the uncertainty in modeling of the measurements
+      - :literal:`filteringTimeStep`: a scalar representing the value of the constant filtering time step
       - :literal:`initialTime`: a scalar representing the value of the initial time
       - :literal:`initialStateVector`: a vector representing the initial (estimated) state of the system; it is used as first a-priori estimate of the state vector
       - :literal:`initialCovarianceMatrix`: a matrix representing the initial (estimated) covariance of the system; it is used as first a-priori estimate of the covariance matrix